amulyashetty06/Machine-Learning-with-Python/README.md

 # Machine-Learning-with-Python
  It is a subset of artificial intelligence, which focuses on using statistical techniques to build intelligent computer systems in order to learn from databases available to it.

- <h2>Here are some steps we undergo while dveloping a machine learning model:</h2>
+ <h2>Here are some steps we undergo while developing a machine learning model:</h2>

 <h5>1.Data collection</h5>
 <h5>2.Data interpretation</h5>